 Market Doesn’t Need Your Products or Services

 An entrepreneur should certainly be passionate about his or her business, which is one of the traits of the successful business owner, but they need to align that passion with something that is marketable.
 All too often, people will start businesses based on their experience and expertise, which might be excellent, yet do it in a saturated or down market.
-Take for example someone who is a natural when it comes to real estate but starts their real estate agency when the housing market is in a slump.
+Take for example someone who is a natural when it comes to real estate but starts their real estate agency when the housing market is in a slump (see 'How to Start a Real Estate Business').
 Another example is developing a mobile app that, while brilliant, gets introduced into a market space flooded with similar or near-identical apps.

 Averting this source of failure is heavily dependent on you doing your homework in the first place.
-It's critical you do thorough and constant esearch on the market that your proposed business will enter once it is launched.
+It's critical you do thorough and constant research on the market that your proposed business will enter once it is launched (see also guide to write business proposals).
 It’s one thing for market conditions to change and affect your product and sales.
 It’s very much another to launch a business that, from the get-go, offers products to a market that is not interested or viable.
-Take as long as necessary before you start a business to learn everything about the market and market conditions.
+Take as long as necessary before you start a business to learn everything about the market and market conditions (take a break here to learn more about accounting software, as well).
 If you already have an established business and are finding the market is falling out of favor with your product, then it’s time to pivot.
-Not pivoting is part of the next common reason for failure.
+Not pivoting is part of the next common reason for failure (see also 'Business Bankruptcy' post).

-Inflexibility, such as failing to pivot when market conditions have undeniably changed, is a major source of small business failure.
+Inflexibility, such as failing to pivot when market conditions have undeniably changed, like moving to E-commerce platforms, is a major source of small business failure.
 Just because you've done all the planning, launched your business and acquired a customer base doesn't mean you can get complacent.
 The need that your company is fulfilling could decline and vanish some day.
 You need to always be monitoring the market, conducting research and self-evaluating in order to recognize when you may need to change your business plan (see 'How To Write A Business Plan' here).
 Stay on top of key trends in the market through industry publications, reports and fellow businessmen.
 Look internally at your company as well since often practices and processes that worked at the beginning have become stale and outdated.
-You cannot allow basic stubbornness to undermine your business’s success.
+As already mentioned above, start doing business online (see Etsy and Shopify) cause you cannot allow basic stubbornness to undermine your business’s success.

 Poor Business Plan or No Business Plan